matthiasn/talk-transcripts/Halloway_Stuart/RunningWithScissors.md

  9   (into #{} (keys dominator)))
 ```

-So here is an example from -- this is taken from one of these old Ruby
+So here is an example from -- this is taken from one of the old Ruby
 quizzes still on the web.
 I do not know if they are still adding
 them.
 This is quite a few years old.
 I ported this to Clojure when I
 was first learning Clojure.
 And so this is designing and then